 – If the current picture is a RASL picture and the previous RAP picture in decoding order is a BLA picture or is a CRA picture that is the first coded picture in the bitstream, PicOutputFlag is set equal to 0.

-– Otherwise, PicOutputFlag is set equal to pic_output_flag.
+– Otherwise, PicOutputFlag is set equal to1.

+Option 3: Slice segment header variant

+Option 3 is a variant on the first option.
+As in the first option, the pic_output_flag syntax element is moved to a location early in the slice header.
+It is present only for the first slice segment in the picture, and not dependent on an output_flag_present_flag, which is proposed to be removed from the PPS.
+No other changes to the specification are required.